-The datasets run from January 1, 2015 at 00:00:01 to December 31, 2015 at 23:59:59.
-2015 is particularly interesting as it is the year of the Nepal quake, a major event well covered by the international news published by daily newspapers.
+The datasets run from 1 January 2015 at 00:00:01 to 31 December 2015 at 23:59:59 UTC.
+The year 2015 is particularly interesting as it is the year of the Nepal quake, a major event that was well covered by the international news published by daily newspapers.
 The geophysical dataset is built from the online seismic catalogue provided by the United States Geological Survey (USGS).
 For each earthquake, we collect the following parameters: hypocenter, magnitude and label.
-The media dataset is built from the ANR corpus GEOMEDIA, which contains information published by more than 330 news RSS feeds from 180 media, localized in 61 countries and written in 10 languages over three years (ANR-12-CORP-0009, Grasland et al., 2012-2015).
-We selected international news media RSS feeds based on several criteria: national or international status of newspapers (broadsheet newspapers), RSS feed regularity, media localization, and the volume of transmitted information (see the supplementary information of Grasland, 2019).
-The final corpus consists of 32 RSS feeds related to international news in three languages (English, French and Spanish) that are equitably geographically distributed, according to the possibilities offered by the initial database (Figure 1).
-Analysis have been completed using the software R, and notably the package tm for text mining.
+The media dataset is built from the ANR corpus GE-OMEDIA, which contains information published by more than 330 news RSS feeds from 180 media outlets, localized in 61 countries and written in 10 languages over 3 years - the information was gathered between 2012 and 2015 as part of the ANR-12-CORP-0009 project, which was coordinated by Claude Grasland.
+We selected international news media RSS feeds based on several criteria: national or international status of newspapers (broadsheet newspapers), RSS feed regularity, media localization and the volume of information transmitted (see the Supplement of Grasland, 2019).
+The final corpus consists of 32 RSS feeds related to international news in three languages (English, French and Spanish) that are equitably geographically distributed, according to the possibilities offered by the initial database (Fig. 1).
+Analyses were completed using R software, notably the "tm" package for text mining.